nigelhorne/CGI-Info/README.md

 such as SQL and XSS injections, mustleak and directory traversals, thus creating a primitive web application firewall (WAF).
-Warning - this is an extra layer, not a replacement for your other security layer.
+Warning - this is an extra layer, not a replacement for your other security layers.

 ## param